Zolgarr/WasabiDoc/docs/using-wasabi/ELI5.md

 Make sure you store the backup of your recovery words in a different location than the backup of your password.

 :::warning Backup both!
-If you ever need to restore your wallet in Wasabi, or any other wallet, you will need both: your password AND your 12 recovery words.
+If you ever need to restore your wallet in Wasabi or any other wallet, you will need both: your password AND your 12 recovery words.
 :::

 See [this chapter](/using-wasabi/WalletGeneration.md) for more information on how to securely generate your wallet.